intuition-dev/intuDocs/meta-slides/10_pillars.md

 more with a smaller team, (I'll say like adding an accounting system lets you do more accounting with less bookkeepers, but it also allows those that are less technical to partake in web app development, which is becoming more white collar as computing power is increasing.
+Here is refer to programing as a blue collar job - taking requirements from a product manager and implementing it.

 ## Pillar 1: Digital transformation, change management, and apocalypse of Cloud v1.0
 DF

 Once there is desire for a transformation, you should start with a citizen developers.
 Pick some low tools to get non-developers going.
 One effect of this is that now professional and career developers have some competitors.